mitulgarg/HybridCluster_DGX_Spark_Mac_LLM_inference/README.md

 - ❌ Streaming 500MB-2GB KV cache per request
 - ❌ Complex KV serialization/deserialization
 - ❌ DGX sits idle during decode phase
+- ✅ 4x mentioned speedup (However, this will be limited to the Mac's bottleneck)

 Here is a diagram of this "split-pipe" architecture...